 When it’s not great: This approach breaks down when you have a large number of clients and employees.
 Imagine if you stored 100+ Twitter accounts in one group and had to hunt down the correct account!
 Of course, TeamPassword’s search features help with that, but only if you know what to search for and each password has been properly named.

 The Bottom Line

 Taking the time to think through and set up a password management system will save you time and stress down the road.
-Once you establish a password management system that works for your marketing, PR, or creative agency, you can let the password details fade to the background, and focus on providing excellent services for your clients.
+Once you establish a login management system that works for your marketing, PR, or creative agency, you can let the password details fade into the background, and focus on providing excellent services to your clients.